apollographql/apollo-kotlin-execution/Writerside/topics/http4k.md

 # http4k

-> See [sample-http4k](https://github.com/apollographql/apollo-kotlin-execution/tree/main/sample-http4k) for a project using the http4k bindings.
+> See [sample-http4k](https://github.com/apollographql/apollo-kotlin-execution/tree/main/sample-http4k) for a project using the http4k integration.

-To use the http4k bindings, add `apollo-execution-http4k` to your dependencies and the http4k bom:
+To use the http4k integration, add `apollo-execution-http4k` to your dependencies and the http4k bom:

 ```kotlin
 dependencies {